Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 ### The Solution

-With all of this you can simply go use any public tool to solve standerd AES but for me i have wrote my own ***Crypt Helper***.
+With all of this, you can simply go use any public tool to solve standard AES, but for me, I have written my own ***Crypt Helper***.
 **Flag:** `ASCWG{Wh3re_0th3r_m3n_bl1ndly_f0ll0w_th3_truth_R3memb3r_noth1ng_15_tru3_W3_work_1n_th3_d@rk_to_s3rve_th3_l1ght}`